 By: Andrew Wilson

-This trip was one of two this fall for the Undergraduate Program in Sustainable Development.
+This event was part of the Undergraduate Program in Sustainable Development brownbag series.
 These experiences allow our students to consider career paths, to engage challenging and multifaceted sustainable development problems and solutions, and to foster an excitement for science and discovery that augments their classroom experiences.
 This semester’s schedule can be found here.

 Andrew Wilson is a Masters in Public Administration in Development Practice candidate at Columbia University and will graduate in 2014.